 Do corals know their real estate better than humans?

 For sure us corals know our real estate.
 We are very focused on finding just the right spot to build strong communities for our future.
-The development and growth of coral reefs is legendary.
+How corals grow and develop is legendary.

 We are urban dwellers

 Just in case you haven’t noticed, we are very much about our “community”.
 Very few of us corals like to live on our own.
 We are all about family values.
 It is safe to say that our number one belief is that we all do better as a family group, so almost all of us prefer to live in coral cities which you might know them as reefs.

 Location is everything to us as we only get one chance to pick our home